Hexagonial/ctf-problems/forensics/MFMFT/README.md

 Wrap what you find with `texsaw{}`!
 If the password is `password`, enter `texsaw{password}`.

 ## Solution
 The file name for each entry in the MFT is stored 0xda bytes from the start of the entry (denoted by FILE0), and each entry is 0x400 bytes long.
-Each filename can simply be retrieved by the formula _i_*0x400+0xda where _i_ is the index.
+Each filename can simply be retrieved by the formula _i_*0x400+0xda where _i_ is an index given by the list in the description.

 You can find the basic structure of an NTFS MFT entry [here](https://www.futurelearn.com/info/courses/introduction-to-malware-investigations/0/steps/146529).